 4:00pm: Åge Johnsen, Oslo and Akershus University College of Applied Sciences

-Impacts of Supreme Audit Institutions’ Performance Audits on Public Administration in the Nordic countries: A Comparative Analysis of Denmark, Estonia, Finland, Norway and Sweden
+Impacts of Supreme Audit Institutions’ Performance Audits on Public Administration: A Comparative Analysis of Denmark, Estonia, Finland, Norway and Sweden

 With the evaluation movement of the 1960s and the new public management reforms of the 1980s, many countries have mandated supreme audit institutions (SAIs) and performance audit in government.
 These practices have been based on assertions of a positive impact on public administration but without much empirical evidence.
 The resulting extensive use of performance audit in public management reforms and administrative accountability, and recently fiscal stress in many countries following the financial crisis in 2007, has increased the interest in finding out whether performance audits contribute to an efficient and effective public sector or merely are rituals of verification producing comfort.
-This paper explores survey data on the impact of SAIs’ performance audit on public administration in the Nordic countries.
+This article explores survey data on the impact of SAIs’ performance audit on public administration in five countries.
 The results indicate that performance audits have positive impacts on usefulness, accountability, changes, and to some extent, improvements, as perceived by auditees who had experienced the audits.
 Regression analysis also identified some important determinants for the performance audit impacts.

 Monday, July 24, 2017